-If your household includes adults who live with you the amount of Housing Benefit you get may be reduced as such people are classified as non-dependants.
+If your household includes adults who live with you the amount of Housing Benefit you get may be reduced if they are classified as non-dependants.

 Joint tenants that share facilities

 If you have a tenancy agreement where you and one or more other people are jointly liable for paying the rent then you are a joint tenant.
 This will be the case where you have one tenancy agreement covering a number of people.

 For more information on how Local Housing Allowance rules could affect you please see joint tenants.

 Recently left care, severely disabled or have a carer who stays overnight

 If you receive the Severe Disability Premium in any of your benefits or if you are a care leaver aged under 22 then there are special rules that could exempt you from the shared accommodation rate.

 If you have a carer who stays overnight you could qualify for an extra room in your bedroom entitlement.
 To qualify you must already have an extra bedroom in your home available for your carer and you, or your partner, must be in need of overnight care.